 The Dickinson library provides access to streaming video through these services:

 View streaming films of documentaries from renowned distributors, covering various topics including agriculture and food, business and economics, education, gender studies, psychology and mental health, recreation and sports, science and technology, and more.
+Screening is permitted by groups on campus when no admission is charged and there is no advertising outside the learning community.
 Coverage: varies.
 Full text.

 See also, for example: